Myloplus lucienae

 Myloplus lucienae is a medium to large omnivorous fish of the family Serrasalmidae from Brazil.
-It and can grow to a length of 33.8 cm.
+It can grow to a length of 33.8 cm.

 Etymology

 The fish is named in honor of Luciene Maria Kassar Borges, in recognition for her attempt in a 1986 Ph.D. dissertation to organize the knowledge of the herbivorous Serrasalmidae from the Rio Negro basin.